netxms/netxms-doc/admin/server-management.rst

   1. Server connection with XMPP should be configured in server configuration variables:
      :guilabel:`XMPPLogin`, :guilabel:`XMPPPassword`, :guilabel:`XMPPPort`,
      :guilabel:`XMPPServer`, :guilabel:`EnableXMPPConnector`.
-  2. XMPP user that will send commands should be connected with NetXMS user by pointing it's XMPP name in :guilabel:`XMPP ID` filed of General tab of NetXMS user properties.
+  2. XMPP user that will send commands should be connected with |product_name| user by pointing it's XMPP name in :guilabel:`XMPP ID` filed of General tab of |product_name| user properties.
-  3. NetXMS user that will execute this commands should also have :guilabel:`Execute commands via XMPP` access right.
+  3. |product_name| user that will execute this commands should also have :guilabel:`Execute commands via XMPP` access right.

 Execution is done sending server command like a message to the user defined in